 How Experienced Are They?

-Not only how long the company has been installing vehicle and fleet graphics, but how long have the installers been applying adhesive vinyl graphics.
+You want to know not only how long the company has been installing vehicle and fleet graphics, but how long have the installers been applying adhesive vinyl graphics?
 A new member or trainee on a crew isn’t a bad thing, as long as there is an experienced team leader.

-The difference between a professional installation, versus a poorly applied vehicle wrap, or a vehicle out of service for four days when you were told it would take about a day or so, can be disheartening.
+The difference between a professional installation, versus a poorly applied vehicle wrap, or a vehicle out of service for four days when you were told it would take about a day or so, can be disheartening and costly.
 If you’d like to learn more about vehicle and fleet graphics application, TKO Graphix is a proud master member of PDAA and SGIA, we’ve been at this since 1985.
-Here’s a partial portfolio.
+If we can answer any questions please Contact Us.